The Early Birth Association is proud to offer a wide variety of help and support to the babies, families and staff on the TMBU and SCBU at PRH.

 In association with 1st CENTRAL Insurance in Haywards Heath who kindly have offered us a lot of charitable support, we have been able to refurbish the parents room at the SCBU in PRH, including buying new furniture and decorating the walls with bright and beautiful sunflowers in memory of one of the committee member’s little girl, Tilly.
 We have also been able to give the Milk Room at PRH SCBU a makeover, to make it a more relaxing environment for mum’s to express in.

-We are also helping with the refurbishment and redesign of TMBU in Spring 2019.
-We have pledged £60,000 for equipment needed for the new and refurbished unit.
-We are also excited to be able to offer funds for a dedicated TMBU Quiet Room in the very near future and will be involved in the redesign of this much needed space on the unit.
+We also helped with the refurbishment and redesign of TMBU in Spring 2019.
+We pledged £60,000 for equipment needed for the new and refurbished unit.
+We also funded the new dedicated TMBU Quiet Room and assisted in the redesign of this much needed space on the unit.
+On of our Committee Members, Jemma, was involved in the design and creating of this special room which can be used for parents needing some quiet and private space away from the ward.

 The Early Birth Association is also pleased to be able to provide, on an ongoing basis, comfort items for the babies and families on the unit to help ease their experiences of neonatal care.
-This includes things such as incubator (Budgie) covers to help reduce the lights and noise of the units for the babies, Cuski nests to position and support the baby’s, incubator bonnets, blankets, muslins, clothing and other nursery items, and bereavement items such as hand and foot print kits and keepsake shawls and blankets.
-We also make laundry bags and memory bags for parents to keep when they leave the unit.
-We have had feedback from staff and parents that this personal touch really means a lot to the families on the unit.
+This includes things such as incubator (Budgie) covers to help reduce the lights and noise of the units for the babies, Cuski nests to position and support the baby’s, incubator bonnets, fleeces, blankets, muslins, clothing and other nursery items, and bereavement items such as hand and foot print kits and keepsake shawls and blankets.
+We also supply laundry bags and memory bags for parents to keep when they leave the unit.
+These are kindly made and supplied by Jane Godsmark at Tilly’s Busy Bees, along with other talented supporters.
+Thank you so much to all of you.
+We have had received lots of lovely feedback from staff and parents that this personal touch these comfort items give really means a lot to the families on the unit.

 More recently, The EBA has also been able to provide direct support to the staff teams working on the units, by providing funding for a counselling service for staff called The Mind Clinic.
 We have had feedback that this has been found to have a clear and measurable effect on staff wellbeing in the workplace.